UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

     "episodeName": string | the name of the series episode "description": string | description of file,
     "name": string | name of the schedule,
-    "project": string | name of the project, spot or series, "schedColor": string | name of the schedule revision color, "schedDate": string | ISO Date of the revision date of the schedule, "scriptColor": string | name of the script revision color, "scriptDate": string | ISO Date of the revision date of the script, "season": string | the episodic series season "source": string | name of originating app or site, "version": string | USS version number,
+    "project": string | name of the feature, short, spot or series, "schedColor": string | name of the schedule revision color, "schedDate": string | ISO Date of the revision date of the schedule, "scriptColor": string | name of the script revision color, "scriptDate": string | ISO Date of the revision date of the script, "season": string | the episodic series season number or identifier "source": string | name of originating app or site, "version": string | USS version number,